-The certification procedure to attain CE labelling is costly and runs according to clearly defined work sequences.
+The certification procedure to attain CE marking is costly and runs according to clearly defined work sequences.
 CE certification may be necessary not just for individual machines, but also when producing a collectivity of machines or converting machinery.

 An essential distinction is drawn between an incomplete and a complete machine.
 A complete machine is fully functional in terms of its intended use, if requiring only connection to a power supply.
 An incomplete machine does not meet this description and is thus delivered with an installation declaration.